-Alaska signs deal for more 737 MAXs now that the plane is cleared to fly
+Alaska Airlines adds more 737 MAXs, the first carrier to do so after FAA clears the jet

 Following so soon after the plane was ungrounded, the transaction indicates that airlines willing to take new jets in the middle of a historic aviation downturn can get excellent discounted deals.

-ALC has 138 MAXs on order, one of the largest commitments to the plane among lessors.
 With airlines around the world having parked many of their aircraft because of low demand for air travel, all airplane leasing companies are scrambling to place their jets.
+ALC had taken 15 MAXs before the jet was grounded and has 126 more on order, the largest commitment to the plane among all lessors.

 Alaska, like Southwest in the U.S. and Ryanair in Europe, is seeking to take advantage of the downturn to try to strengthen its position and even increase its market share as rivals contract.